xIves/scientific_programming/README.md

 # 2. Clone your fork (creates a copy of the repo on your local computer):
 git clone https://github.com/YOUR-USERNAME/YOUR-FORKED-REPO.git

+# 3. Add a new remote repository (name of the upstream) to your local Git configuration
+git remote add upstream https://github.com/mario-gellrich-zhaw/scientific_programming.git

-# 3. On your local computer, view the current configured remote repository
+# 4. On your local computer, view the current configured remote repositories
-# Open VS Code -> Terminal
-# cd into/cloned/fork-repository
 git remote -v

-# 4. Add a new remote repository to your local Git configuration
-git remote add upstream https://github.com/mario-gellrich-zhaw/scientific_programming.git

 # 5. Retrieve the latest changes from upstream repository
 git fetch upstream